Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Now that we’ve so extensively praised the apparel of Fossil wristwear, it’s about time to have a look at the most notable collections the brand has to offer.

 The collection of Fossil watches boasts casual, minimalist, dive inspired, smartwatches, and chronograph feature timepieces.
 Let’s have a closer look at them!

 Generally equipped with genuine brown leather, the watches mostly come with chronograph function and 3-hand dial.
 Roman numerics are often used instead of Arabic ones, combining modern and vintage styles into unique appearance.

-Townsman watches comes with both, quartz and automatic self-winding movement.
+Townsman watches come with both, quartz and automatic self-winding movement.
 You’ll find some examples of the Twist multifunction mechanism as well.

 Mechanical watches often boast skeletonized dial with wheels and gears of the movement visible, and some models even have the famous tourbillon design, giving them a grandiose look.

 The Minimalist line provides eye-catching yet straightforward watches.
 Being perfect dress watches, they all have a slim case and easily readable dial.
 Brown leather is a cross-cutting characteristic, but stainless steel straps are also prevalent.